Stratio/Decision/doc/src/site/sphinx/configuration.rst

 Starting the Engine
 ===================

-On a standard installation you can start Stratio Decision Engine by executing the command:
+In the installation you can start Stratio Decision Engine by executing the command:

 ::